 How to Make DIY Welcome Bags for Wedding Guests

-Ironing onto burlap isn’t easy.
-Every burlap surface is different, too, so you may need to adjust my method a little bit to work for your project.
+Using HTV on burlap isn’t easy.
+All burlap surfaces are different, too, so you may need to adjust my method a little bit to work for your project.
 Scroll down for a step-by-step video tutorial and how-to craft card.
-In the meantime, though, here’s a rundown of how I created these DIY Maine wedding welcome bags–
+You’ll need to disable your ad blocker in order to watch the video, so I’ve also included a link to watch it here.
+In the meantime, though, here’s a rundown of how I created these DIY Maine wedding welcome bags, complete with Cricut iron-on vinyl instructions–

 After creating my iron-on decal in Cricut Design Space, I grabbed a burlap tote and used a lint roller to remove any extra fibers that could cause the vinyl to not properly adhere to the burlap.
 Then, I heated up my EasyPress 2 to 305F.
 If you don’t have an EasyPress, a regular iron should work, although you’ll need to make sure to apply even heat to each part of your decal.
 Once the iron was preheated, I covered the burlap bag with a Teflon sheet and pre-heated the surface for 15 seconds.